tomirisospanova/web2/README.md

 # Weather

-This is a simple weather app built with Node.jsand the OpenWeatherMap API.
+This is a simple weather app built with Node.js and the OpenWeatherMap API.

 ## Setup